Housing/Transfer Application Form (PDF 571 kB)

 Most Housing Executive or housing association tenants can request to transfer or exchange their property for alternative social housing.

 If you are already a tenant of the Housing Executive or a housing association and you want to move to another social housing property you can apply for a transfer.
-To apply for a transfer you will need to complete a Housing/Transfer Application Form (PDF 571 kB).
+To apply for a transfer you will need to complete a Housing/Transfer Application Form.

-We will then assess your housing needs and place you on the social housing waiting list for a transfer to alternative accommodation owned by us or registered housing associations within your area of choice.
+We will then assess your housing needs and place you on the social housing waiting list for a housing transfer.
+Social landlords within your area of choice will then consider you for suitable available properties.

 You may find a mutual exchange useful if:

-- you are interested in moving to a new area
+you want to move to a new area

-- you don't want to wait for a long time for a transfer
+you don't want to wait a long time for a transfer

-You can read more information in our 'Want to Move Home' leaflet (PDF 790 kB)
+You can read more information in our 'Want to Move Home' leaflet.

 You must get permission to exchange your tenancy.
-Whilst we will not ordinarily refuse you permission there are some circumstances where we may not be able to consent to an exchange:
+We rarely refuse permission.
+But there are some circumstances where we may not agree to an exchange.

 - you owe us rent